Is KeyCorp (KEY) Set to Underperform? Analyzing the Factors Limi

 - Momentum rank: 4/10

-With a market cap of $9.43 billion and sales of $6.56 billion, KeyCorp operates in the Banks industry.
-The Ohio-based company, with assets of over $170 billion, spans 16 states, predominantly concentrated in its two largest markets: Ohio and New York.
-KeyCorp is primarily focused on serving middle-market commercial clients through a hybrid community/corporate bank model.
+With a market cap of $10.7 billion and sales of $6.56 billion, KeyCorp operates in the banking industry, primarily serving middle-market commercial clients through a hybrid community/corporate bank model.
+The Ohio-based company has assets of over $170 billion, with its bank footprint spanning 16 states, predominantly concentrated in its two largest markets: Ohio and New York.

 KeyCorp's financial strength indicators present some concerning insights about the company's balance sheet health.
 The company's low cash-to-debt ratio at 0.03 indicates a struggle in handling existing debt levels.
 Additionally, the company's debt-to-Ebitda ratio is 9999, which is above Joel Tillinghast's warning level of 4 and is worse than 0% of 30 companies in the Banks industry.
 Tillinghast said in his book “Big Money Think's Small: Biases, Blind Spots, and Smarter Investing” that a high debt-to-Ebitda ratio can be a red flag unless tangible assets cover the debt.